 What is a Disaster Recovery Plan?

-A Disaster Recovery Plan (DRP) is a documented process or set of procedures to execute an organization’s disaster recovery process and recover a business IT infrastructure in the event of a disaster.
+A Disaster Recovery Plan (DRP) is a documented process to recover business operations in the event of a disaster.
 Disasters can range anywhere from natural disasters to a data breach.
 The DRP is a part of the organization’s Business Continuity, which refers to the ability to continue critical functions and business processes after the occurrence of a disaster.

 Implementing a well written and well documented DRP can have several benefits for a company.
 A DRP minimizes risk delays and decision- making during the event of a disaster, which ultimately decreases a stressful work environment.
 A DRP guarantees reliability of standby systems and provides a standard for the testing plan.
 The DRP also reduces potential legal liabilities.